 With that in mind, I’ve compiled a list of five important factors to think about.

 Five factors to consider when choosing a bread maker:

 Do you need a timer?

-Consider the size of the bread machine pan.
+Consider the volume of the bread pan.

 However, manufacturers soon figured out how to build a machine that made a horizontally-shaped loaf that looked more like loaves sold at the grocery store.